stereolabs/zed-ros-wrapper/examples/zed_ar_track_alvar_example/README.md

 - `camera_info` -> the name of the topic of camera parameters used to correctly localize the tag in the 3D world
 - `output_frame` -> the name of the TF frame associated to the camera position

-It is important that the `zed_wrapper` node and the `ar_track_alvar` node use the same values for the these three parameters to be able to correctly interface.
+It is important that the `zed_wrapper` node and the `ar_track_alvar` node use the same values for these three parameters to be able to correctly communicate.

 The values associated to the above parameters are the following: